The stability manifold of local orbifold elliptic quotients: Introduction

 \subsection{Acknowledgements}

-I wish to thank my doctoral advisor, Aaron Bertram, for his guidance and enthusiasm.
-I am grateful to Bronson Lim and Huachen Chen for the fruitful discussions on this topic.
-I thank Arend Bayer for his helpful comments on a preliminary version of this work, and Michael Wemyss for discussing the ideas around Lemma \ref{lem_Phi(S_m)=S_m} with the author.
+I wish to thank my doctoral advisor, Aaron Bertram, for his guidance and enthusiasm in suggesting this problem.
+I am grateful to Bronson Lim and Huachen Chen for our fruitful discussions, and to Arend Bayer for his helpful comments on a preliminary version of this work.
+I thank Michael Wemyss for his advice, and also for his help with Lemma \ref{lem_Phi(S_m)=S_m}.